BilalHassan17/Skill-Ship-2024---IEEE-CIS-SSUET-Web-/README.md

 If you like what you see, feel free to reach out at bilalhassanm5@gmail.com.
 Let's collaborate and bring your ideas to life!

 ## Explore Further:
-Connect with me on LinkedIn: [Add link to your LinkedIn profile]
+Connect with me on LinkedIn: www.linkedin.com/in/bilal-hassan-070288291

 Let's create something extraordinary together! 🚀